Your Guide to the Ultimate Rattler Experience

 WHERE TO STAY

 Book your stay at the new Hyatt House Tallahassee Capitol – University, located on the edge of campus at the corner of FAMU Way and Railroad Avenue.
-The convenient location is adjacent to Railroad Square Art Park, the arts and creative hub surrounding the hotel.
+The convenient location is adjacent to Railroad Square Art District, the arts and creative hub surrounding the hotel.
 Don’t miss the opportunity to browse the nearby galleries, shops and take in the colorful ever changing public art murals.

 ON CAMPUS HIGHLIGHTS